Community-centered design

 FURTHER READING

-Much of this guidance regarding trauma is based off well-established research and resources from experts.
+Much of this guidance regarding trauma is based on well-established research and experts.
 If you are interested in learning more about trauma and trauma-informed/responsive practices, read this comprehensive report on trauma-informed approaches created by the Substance Abuse and Mental Health Service Administration (SAMHSA)

 Latest Updates